Alleviate Bruxism with a Night Guard

 - Always brush and floss your teeth before putting in your night guard.

-- Rinse your night guard with cold water or mouthwash before placing it as well as after taking it out.
+- Rinse your night guard with cold water or mouthwash before placing it and after taking it out.
 Avoid using hot water.

-- Use a soft-bristled toothbrush and non-abrasive toothpaste to clean your oral appliance.
+- Use a soft-bristled toothbrush and non-abrasive toothpaste to clean your night guard.

-- Bring your oral appliance with you to your dental appointments so we can make sure that it fits and functions properly.
+- Bring your night guard with you to your dental appointments to ensure it fits and functions properly.